Amigo20057/string-calculator/README.md

-# THIS IS A LINEAR CALCULATOR
+# THIS IS A STRING CALCULATOR
 ## Supported Operations
 Basic arithmetic operations: +, -, *, /